Nederlander Theatre: 1940s and 1950s

 The National's next hit was Charles Gaynor's revue Lend an Ear in late 1948.
 This was followed the next year by Clifford Odets's The Big Knife, as well as a revival of Caesar and Cleopatra with Cedric Hardwicke and Lilli Palmer.
 In 1950, the theater featured live performances by Les Ballets de Paris and a revival of King Lear with Louis Calhern.
-A revival of The Constant Wife, featuring Brian Aherne, Katharine Cornell, and Grace George, arrived at the theater the following year.
+The musical Courtin' Time, followed by a revival of The Constant Wife with Brian Aherne, Katharine Cornell, and Grace George, arrived at the theater the following year.
 Tennessee Williams's play Camino Real was staged at the National in early 1953, and the comedy of manners Sabrina Fair opened later the same year.
 The National hosted the play Inherit the Wind starting in 1955.
 With 806 performances, Inherit the Wind was the theater's most successful non-musical to date, as well as its longest-lasting production for several decades.

 By the 1950s, the Shubert Organization operated nearly half of all legitimate theaters in New York City, prompting the U.S. federal government to file an antitrust suit against the Shubert family.
 As part of a settlement made in February 1956, the Shuberts had to sell off some of their theaters.
 In particular, the Shuberts had to sell the National Theatre within one year of the ruling, and they had to sell three other theaters within two years.
 That September, the Shuberts sold the National to Harry Fromkes for an estimated $900,000; at the time, Inherit the Wind was still being staged at the theater.
 Fromkes died after a fall from his apartment in February 1958, prompting the closure of the play Winesburg, Ohio, which was being performed there at the time.
 Fromkes's firm defaulted on its mortgage after his death, and the New York Supreme Court appointed a receiver to manage the theater that March.
 The receiver booked the Harry Kurnitz play Once More, with Feeling!, which opened in late 1958 and ran for 263 performances.